Kylamber/kylamber/README.md

 # Welcome To My Github Page
-I want to create tools so that people can have an easy time creating stuffs.<br>
+I want to create tools that ease my life.
-Hopefully revolutionize something.
-As if.<br>
-I should be continuing my project than making a github readme profile...

 ## About
-### ✨ Currently
-- Physics Freshman.

-### 🌱 Learning
-- Deep Learning For Physicist.

-### ⚡ Fun fact
-- I like doing many things.

-## Else
 ### 🔭 Working on
 - Python scheduler + reminder;
 - Flask productivity site.